-What do you think about the crisis in the Northern PDP?
+What do you think about this report?
 Let us know your thoughts in the comment section below.
 While you are at it, also like and share the story so that others can comment too.

 Note: All photos are for illustration purposes only.